~Select arrow for location key~

 Extending from the Bering Strait on the west side to the Strait of Magellan on the east side, separating the watersheds that drain into the Pacific Ocean from those river systems that drain into the Atlantic Ocean (including those that drain into the Gulf of Mexico and the Caribbean Sea), and along the northernmost reaches of the Divide, those river systems that drain into the Arctic Ocean.

-In the immediate center foreground is Palomino Mountain (12,230 ft / 3,728 m) and to its left is Porphyry Gulch.
-On the other side of that dark ridgeline in the middle left of the photo is the Williams Creek Reservoir Valley and Poison Park.
-Slightly to the right is Cimarrona Peak (12,577 ft / 3,833 m) and Squaw Pass.
-One of the great things about shooting from a bush plane up high is the great scale of distance the images has.
-On the Horizon to the left is Mount Sneffels (14150 ft / 4313 m), over 50 miles (80km) away!
+In the immediate center foreground are Cimarrona Peak (12,577 ft / 3,833 m) and Squaw Pass.
+One of the great things about shooting from a bush plane up high is the great scale of distance the images have.
+On the Horizon to the left is Mount Sneffels (14150 ft / 4313 m), over 50 miles (80km) away.